peetinc/munki-enroll/README.md

 Some niceties and expectations:
 - `enroll.php` has a logging facility that logs to `/munki-enroll/log/munki-enroll.log` just in case there are some rouge requests out there
-- `enroll.php` as a few exit codes.
+- `enroll.php` as a few exit codes:
 	- `0` successful creation of a new manifest
 	- `1` not enough arguments
 	- `9`	manifest exists